 With work continuing to evolve, many company leaders are taking a deeper look at employee training and development to help with engagement, retention, and hiring.

-As we enter the new year, many company leaders are taking a deeper look at employee training and development and how they can help their employees and their organizations grow in 2020.
-What many leaders may not fully understand, however, is that there is quite a difference between employee training and employee development.
+What many leaders may not fully understand, however, is that there is an important difference between employee training and employee development.

 What is the difference between employee training and employee development?

 It helps an employee be better at their job right now.
 Its aim is to give employees the skills (often technical skills) that they need to carry out the functions of their role.

 Typically, training has a concrete end goal, such as learning how to use specific software, understanding company processes, or becoming clear on company policies.

 On the other hand, employee development has a much more long-term vision.

 It is more conceptual and focuses less on technical skills and more on helping employees truly grow as individuals.
 It aims to equip employees with the attitudes and skills needed to face future challenges.